rahul-desai3/chat/readMe.md

 Installation & Setup
 ----

-* Download and install [Node.js] and [Socket.io] versions mentioned above, locally in the root folder of your project.
+* Download and install Node.js and the following node modules: socket.io, express, redis.
+These node modules should be installed locally in the root folder of the project.
+* Also download and install Redis server.
+* Run the Redis server.
 * Ensure that port 8080 is free (or you can use any port that is free, just mention it in app.js and index.html)
 * To run the Node server, browser to you projet's root directory in your command prompt/terminal and issue the following command: